CalamityAdam/iot/react/projects/bench_bnb/bench_bnb_ii.md

 * A comment field.

 Add a `ReviewIndex` and `ReviewForm`. `ReviewIndex` should show the average score for a bench and also list the reviews for that bench.
-Modify and add the appropriate API endpoints, actions, utils, and components.
+Modify and add the appropriate API endpoints, actions, reducers, utils, and components.

 ## Phase 14: Pictures!
 When you create a new bench, allow a user to also add a photo.